Updated July 15, 2023

 |Capital Provisioning||Secured loans require less capital provisioning (computed based on the Risk Weight Assets) by Banks and Financial Institutions.||Unsecured loans require more capital provisioning (computed based on the Risk Weight Assets) by Banks and Financial Institutions.|

-For instance, A Bank has given a loan of $10 million for the purchase of a house that the borrower has mortgaged to the Bank.
-The current valueof the House is $7 million.
-Assuming there is no haircut, the Net Exposure of the Bank for this secured loan will be $3 million, and accordingly, less amount of capital provisioning will be required.
+For instance, A Bank has given a loan of $10 million to purchase a house that the borrower has mortgaged to the Bank.
+The current value of the House is $7 million.
+Assuming there is no haircut, the Net Exposure of the Bank for this secured loan will be $3 million, and accordingly, less capital provisioning will be required.

 |In the case of an Unsecured loan, the likely loss given default is high for banks and Financial Institutions as the Net exposure is the same as the original exposure due to no underlying collateral.|

 Secured Loans and Unsecured Loans are a part of any Bank or financial institution’s lending portfolio and complement each other.
-Unsecured Loans act as a building block in creating a good credit history of the borrower and for the lender to assess and cultivate credit discipline in the borrower, which enables lending institutions to fund Secured Loans at a later date.
-However, this chronology doesn’t happen in all cases; however, it surely helps Lending Institutions and acts as one of the factors while making underwriting decisions.
+Unsecured Loans act as a building block in creating a good credit history for the borrower and for the lender to assess and cultivate credit discipline in the borrower, enabling lending institutions to fund Secured Loans later.
+However, this chronology doesn’t happen in all cases; it helps Lending Institutions and acts as one factor in underwriting decisions.

 This is a guide to Secured Loans vs Unsecured Loan.
 Here we also discuss the secured loan vs unsecured loan key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –